The ultimate guide to kitesurfing in Sri Lanka

 1. Kalpitiya lagoon

-Recommendation: there are some sharp shells in the lagoon, so be ready to protect your feet with some water shoes, especially if you are a beginner!
+Recommendation: there are some sea shells in the lagoon, so be ready to protect your feet with some water shoes, especially if you are a beginner!
 It is not very common to get hurt, but if you are unlucky, you don´t want to step in one of these sharp stuff and end up in the hospital!

 2. Ippantivu island